A landing theorem for entire functions with bounded post-singular sets

-Moreover, suppose $\s$ is bounded and let $R>0$ be as in Corollary~\ref{cor:boundedexistence}.
-Then, for all $n\geq 0$, the dreadlock $f^n(G_{\s}) = G_{\sigma^n(\s)}$ contains a point of modulus at most $R$.
+Now suppose that $\s$ is bounded, and let $R>0$ be as in Corollary~\ref{cor:boundedexistence}.
+Then, for all $n\geq 0$, the filament $f^n(G_{\s}) = G_{\sigma^n(\s)}$ contains a point of modulus at most $R$.
 Hence the iterates of $f$ do not tend to infinity uniformly on $G_{\s}$. \end{proof}

+The following is an alternative formulation of Definition~\ref{defn:hair}, and allows us to connect the notion with our definition of {criniferous} functions.

-\begin{prop}[Characterisation of hairs] A dreadlock $G_{\s}$ of $f$ is a hair if and only if, for every $z\in G_{\s}$, there is an arc connecting $z$ to $\infty$ on which $f^n\to\infty$ uniformly. \end{prop} \begin{proof} If $G_{\s}$ is a hair, then the stated condition holds by definition (in case~\ref{item:fastaddress}) or by Lemma~\ref{lem:hairescape} (in case~\ref{item:slowaddress}).
+\begin{prop}[Characterisation of hairs] A filament $G_{\s}$ of $f$ is a hair if and only if, for every $z\in G_{\s}$, there is an arc connecting $z$ to $\infty$ on which $f^n\to\infty$ uniformly. \end{prop} \begin{proof} If $G_{\s}$ is a hair, then the stated condition holds by definition.